easemob/emchat-server-examples/emchat-server-java/README.md

 ## Dependencies

- - package com.easemob.server.example.jersey is using Jersey 2.15.
+ - package com.hyphenate.server.example.jersey is using Jersey 2.15.
 Java 7 or later is required.
- - package com.easemob.server.example.httpclient is using Httpclient 4.3.3.
+ - package com.hyphenate.server.example.httpclient is using Httpclient 4.3.3.
 Java 1.5 or later is required.

 ### Get all the dependencies